Land of the Silver Birch

 "Land of the Silver Birch" (Roud 4550) is a traditional Canadian folk song that dates from the 1920s.
 The lyrics are sometimes erroneously attributed to Pauline Johnson, perhaps in confusion with her well-known poem, "The Song My Paddle Sings".
 It is sometimes sung to keep time while canoeing, and sometimes sung at campfires in a round.
 It is in Aeolian, or natural minor, but may be sung with a raised sixth, creating a Dorian feel.

 Its subject matter is a romanticized vision of nature and the land from the perspective of an Indigenous person.

 Lyrics

-Like most traditional songs the lyrics vary slightly.
+As with most traditional songs, the lyrics vary slightly.
 The following are representative: